Lucy is really good at weighing fourteen-and-a-half pounds. Give or take.

 They bicker like an old married couple.
 Paused in front of The Corner Mercantile, Bill wanted to go see what was happening in Commons Park.
 Lucy smelled something on the wind from Rock Lake.
 They turned right.

-At 66 years old and 200 pounds, it’s not that Bill is submissive to a 14-pound taco terrier.
+At sixty-six years old and two hundred pounds, it’s not that Bill is submissive to a fourteen-pound Taco Terrier.
 He figures he owes her.

 She’s saved his life three times.